linuxdeepin/deepin-manual/manual-assets/professional/dde-file-manager/en_US/index.md

 2. In the pop-up context menu, select **Open in new tab**.
 3. When the window has multi-tabs, you can:
  - Click + in tab bar to add a new tab.
- - Click × on the tab to close it.
- - Place the cursor on the tab, middle-click to close it.
+ - Place the cursor on the tab, click × on the tab to close it or middle-click to close it.

 ![1|tab](jpg/tab.png)